 The majority of web browsers incorporate save password features to store login data designed for easier access.
 For work devices, it is highly recommended to disable this feature, so workplace login data is not stored, and potentially accessible in the event an unauthorised user gains access to the device.

 Remote workers should treat every email with caution and only open links and attachments from verified trusted senders.
 Cybercriminals are smart and adapt to modern times often targeting workplaces by mimicking legitimate-looking work emails from colleagues.
 Often with the intention to have employees log in to a fake website or infect devices with malware.

 Even AIRe Link support session invite emails can be faked to infect your business.
 Technicians should be trained to only accept already scheduled support sessions.
 Any un-planned support email requests received should be investigated before accepting to guarantee authenticity reducing the security risk.

-While remote workers have the ability to work from anywhere in the world with an internet connection, the location work is carried out should be kept in mind.
-When working requires access to sensitive data such as customer information, support sessions, or business practices, it’s best to be aware of the surroundings in the location worked from.
+While remote workers have the ability to work from anywhere in the world with an internet connection.
+The location work is carried out should be kept in mind.
+For example, when working requires access to sensitive data such as customer information, support sessions, or business practices.
+It’s best to be aware of the surroundings in the location worked from.
 Make sure sensitive data remains protected and is not visible to other people around you when working for example, from a coffee shop.

 Password managers should be utilized by all workplace employees, not just remote workers.
 Good password managers such as KeePass store login credentials in an encrypted file requiring a password to access.
 Logins can be created with randomised passwords to boost security.
 Utilizing the same password for more than one login introduces the risk that if one is hacked, the potential for other accounts to be accessed is increased.
 With randomised passwords stored in a manager, this risk is greatly reduced without the need to remember 20 different login credentials.